versioned/versioned-api/README.md

 ## Backlog (Sprint)

-* API tests: graph param

-* relationships param pattern

-* filter param implementation in model_api. filter.foo=, filter.bar[in]=
+* API test filter param
-  Move model_controller.listQuery to model_api
+  http "$BASE_URL/users?filter.updatedAt[lte]=2018-05-09T12:31:33" Authorization:"Bearer $TOKEN"

 * If a user is saved with an account and space without defaultSpaceId - set it